 Well, the reality, in truth, is that it is a flawed strategy that is not going to work, and yes, going to be upfront with you and tell you that many YouTubers bought views on every one of their YouTube videos for about the first year of their channel mostly—so telling you straight up that this is a bad idea.
 It will eventually hurt your channel’s growth.
 In the beginning, when you see popular YouTubers with many views on their videos, it makes sense that more thoughts equal more subscribers and development, which is accurate but only with genuine views and engagement with your content.

 Suppose your video has a reasonable retention rate, leading to more watch time.
-In that case, that results in your video getting more views because YouTube thinks people like what the person is saying, so let’s show more people’s experience, which typically happens when you buy views is that your watch time is never more than a minute at the most for the views that are coming through When you have a video that’s five minutes or longer like most of the cases scenario that’s a 20% retention rate on your videos.
+In that case, that results in your video getting more views because YouTube thinks people like what the person is saying, so let’s show more people’s experience, which typically happens when you buy views is that your watch time is never more than a minute at the most for the views that are coming through.
+When you have a video that’s five minutes or longer, like most of the case scenarios, that’s a 20% retention rate on your videos.
 And when YouTube sees this, the algorithm assumes that your video sucks because people only watch a short amount of it and then click off, which leads to the algorithm not promoting your video.

 Impact of purchased views